jet/equinox/DOCUMENTATION.md

 - There is no buffering of events involved at any level; it's all query loops driven by consumers.
 - Architecture Astronauts frequently jump to an incorrect conclusion, [that the single correct use of the ChangeFeed is thus to push events to Kafka](https://medium.com/eventuous/the-right-way-b1a82c787f7b).

-With DynamoDB Streams, `Propulsion.DynamoStore.Lambda` and `Propulsion.DynamoStore.DynamoStoreSource`:
+With [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html), `Propulsion.DynamoStore.Lambda` and `Propulsion.DynamoStore.DynamoStoreSource`:
-- The DynamoDB Table that stores the events must have DynamoDB Streams configured (with `Original` images)
+- The DynamoDB Table that stores the events must have DynamoDB Streams configured (in either `NEW_IMAGE` or `NEW_AND_OLD_IMAGES` mode).
-- The DynamoDB Index Table does not require DynamoDB Streams configured (if you wanted to use it to drive replication, you'd simply use `DynamoStoreSource` to talk and/or tail the epochs directly)
+- The DynamoDB Index Table does not require DynamoDB Streams configured (if you wanted to use it to drive replication, you'd simply use `DynamoStoreSource` to tail the epochs directly).
-- The Lambda package must be provisioned, with permissions to write to the Index Table (and alerting so you will know if it's `IteratorAge` metric exceeds your latency requirements and/or is approaching the 24h limit after which the guaranteed delivery of notifications would be lost)
+- The Lambda package must be provisioned, with permissions to write to the Index Table (and alerting so you will know if it's `IteratorAge` metric exceeds your latency requirements and/or is approaching the 24h limit after which the guaranteed delivery of notifications would be lost).
 - The Lambda must coupled to the Events Table by establishing a DynamoDB Streams Trigger
-- The indexing activity runs in Lambda.
-Aside from throughput being limited by the read and write capacity of Index Table, it's self managing.
+- The indexing activity runs in AWS Lambda.
+Aside from throughput being limited by the read and write capacity of the Index Table, it's self managing.
 The running costs are pretty trivial.
 - Each of the 5 reactor applications read from the Index table.
-Because the format is pretty compact, tens or hundreds of competing readers are conceivable as long as you configure the table to provide the relevant read capacity units (AutoScale mode may make sense)
+Because the format is pretty compact, tens or hundreds of competing readers are conceivable as long as you configure the table to provide the relevant read capacity units (AutoScale mode may make sense).
 - You will ideally want to have your reactions be predicated on just Stream Names and Event Types.
-Failing that, the use of `Hydrated` mode will induce load on the Events Table in proportion to the number of reactor applications that require that (although a low number of readers doing that is unlikely to problematic).
+Failing that, the use of `Hydrated` mode will induce load on the Events Table in proportion to the number of reactor applications that require that (although a low number of readers doing that is unlikely to be problematic).

 ## `Propulsion.DynamoStore` side notes / FAQs